Does God expect everyone to have children?God does not expect us all to have children. Many of us are single, and many who are married are infertile.

 What the Bible does say is that we should seek the Kingdom of God over worldly affairs.
 We should seek wisdom for our own lives (James 1:5), submit to God (James 4:7), and realize that what we gain in this world will burn away (1 Corinthians 3:11-15).
 God is more concerned with our spiritual heritage than our earthly influence.
 For many, this includes raising godly children who can go into the world and reach others.
 For others, it may mean serving God with our whole attention.
 Whether children are in God's plan or not, our priority should be earning treasures in heaven, not on earth (Matthew 6:20).
 It is not biblical for men or women to avoid having children for the sole purpose of gaining worldly power or riches.

-Which brings us to adoption.
+This leads us to a conversation about adoption.
 It is telling that when the Son of God was conceived with no earthly father, God provided Him with one in Joseph.
 Adoption is an immensely biblical choice for both fertile and infertile couples.
 It is not obligatory, but the Bible gives every indication that adopted children are just as valid as natural children.

 God does not expect us all to have children.
 God doesn't even mandate that every fertile Christian couple must have children, or that every infertile couple must adopt.
 God does expect us to follow His leading in our lives.
 We should not dismiss the idea of parenthood for selfish reasons or for the sole purpose of worldly gain.
 We should come from a place that acknowledges that God's norm is for married couples to have children—and it is one of the primary tools He uses to help us develop spiritual maturity and a Kingdom heritage.
 From there, we should seek out His guidance for us and accept His personal leading.